Titles and Roles

 - Cancer Immunology

-Christian P. Larsen, MD, DPhil, FACS, is Professor of Surgery in the Division of Transplantation of the Department of Surgery at Emory University School of Medicine and affiliate scientist at Yerkes Primate Research Center.
+Christian P. Larsen, MD, DPhil, FACS, is Professor of Surgery in the Division of Transplantation of the Department of Surgery at Emory University School of Medicine and affiliate scientist at Emory National Primate Research Center.

 Dr. Larsen has made seminal contributions to the investigation of the immunologic mechanisms of transplant rejection and immunologic tolerance and is an internationally recognized leader in kidney and pancreas transplantation.
 He has been funded continuously by the NIH since 1996.
 The recipient of a prestigious NIH MERIT award, he has directed program project grants, center awards, and multi-institutional consortia.